Menu

 1. To give learners inspiring experiences, enabling them to develop as confident, responsible citizens.

-2. To provide a coherent, structured and ambitious curriculum that leads to children loving learning, thinking deeply and reflectively, whiulst developing the knowledge and skills to transfer and apply their learning to new contexts, concepts and experiences and to engage with spiritual aspects of life.
+2. To provide a coherent, structured and ambitious curriculum that leads to children loving learning, thinking deeply and reflectively, whilst developing the knowledge and skills to transfer and apply their learning to new contexts, concepts and experiences and to engage with spiritual aspects of life.

 Our curriculum is based on the National Curriculum, Early Years Foundation Stage Curriculum and the Religious Education in Church of England Schools Statement of Entitlement.